jhpyle/docassemble/_docs/fields.md

 `mandatory: True`.
 This causes each variable in the `objects` list to be defined as an object before the rest of the interview logic is evaluated.

+<a name="object_multiselect"></a>`datatype: object_multiselect` is
+similar to `datatype: object_checkboxes`, except it uses the [HTML] `<select>` element with the `multiple` flag set.
+On desktop browsers, multiple items can be selected by clicking items while holding down the Ctrl or Command key and clicking each item.

+{% include side-by-side.html demo="object-multiselect-dalist" %}

 ## <a name="ml"></a><a name="mlarea"></a>Machine learning